MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

 * An AWS CloudFormation stack can also be deployed via AWS SDK in any language of choice. <br>

-* <strong>This repository</strong> contains code for remotely deploying an AWS CloudFormation Stack via AWS SDK for JavaScript/NodeJS V3, from any computer. <br>
+* <strong>This repository</strong> contains code for deploying an AWS CloudFormation stack via AWS SDK for JavaScript/NodeJS V3, from any computer. <br>

 * AWS SDK for JavaScript/NodeJS V3 is clean, light weight, fast and it fully supports async-await syntax. <br>

-* The sample stack used in this repo is for creating/deploying, updating and deleting an AWS Keyspace and Tables (for Apache Cassandra), used in real-time drilling, reservoir and production applications. <br><br>
+* The sample stack (YAML file) in this repository is for creating/deploying, updating and deleting an AWS Keyspace and Tables (for Apache Cassandra), used in real-time drilling, reservoir and production applications. <br><br>

 ## DEPLOYING STACK with the NodeJS script